-VNA HealthCare to Host Ninth Nightingale Awards for Excellence in Nursing
+VNA HealthCare to Host Tenth Annual Hartford Region Nightingale Awards for Excellence in Nursing

 As part of its focus on the future of the nursing profession, the event raises funds to be used for scholarships for nursing students.
-They accepted their scholarships from Ellen Rothberg, President and CEO of VNA HealthCare at a breakfast held March 31.
-VNA HealthCare awarded $500 each to ten deserving students who were nominated by their schools.
-VNA HealthCare has awarded over $48,500 in scholarships since the Nightingale program began in 2003.
+They will accept their scholarships from Ellen Rothberg, President and CEO of VNA HealthCare at a breakfast April 20.
+VNA HealthCare will award $500 each to ten deserving students who were nominated by their schools.
+VNA HealthCare has awarded over $49,000 in scholarships since the Nightingale program began in 2003.

 The Nightingale Awards for Excellence in Nursing program was originally developed by the Visiting Nurse Association of South Central Connecticut to be a collaborative effort to celebrate outstanding nurses and elevate the nursing profession.
 The goals of the program are to encourage retention, inspire future nurses, focus public attention and recognize the breadth and scope of nursing practice at the local level.
 In 2003, two years after inception, the program grew to include galas in Eastern Connecticut, Fairfield county and Hartford, as well as the original program in New Haven.

 The Nightingale Awards for Excellence in Nursing are non-competitive and inclusive of all health care settings – hospitals, home health care, health centers, schools, health departments, long-term care facilities, nursing schools, agencies and medical practices.
 RNs and LPNs (full or part-time) who demonstrate excellence may be considered for recognition if they are involved in clinical practice, leadership, and/or education.

 About VNA HealthCare